-Howteh Technology Co., Ltd. (referred to "the Company") which was formally known as Howteh Enterprise Co., Ltd., has applied to change its name to Howteh Technology Co., Ltd. In December 28, 2000, and was incorporated in September 23, 1978.
+Howtech Technology Co., Ltd. (referred to "the Company") which was formally known as Howtech Enterprise Co., Ltd, has applied to change its name to Howtech Technology Co., Ltd. In December 28, 2000, and was incorporated in September 23, 1978.
 The Company is engaged mainly in trading and agency business in passive electronic components, active electronic components, integrated circuit carrier board equipment, chemicals and raw materials, semiconductors and optical equipment.
 The Company's common shares were publicly listed on the Taipei Exchange (TPEX) on March 25, 2004.
 The Company's registered office and the main business location is at 6F, No. 25, Section 1, Dunhua South Road, Taipei City, Republic of China (R.O.C.).

-2. Date and procedures of authorization of financial statements for issue
+2. The authorization of financial statements

-The consolidated financial statements of the Company and its subsidiaries ("the Group") were authorized to be issued in accordance with a resolution of the Board of Directors' meeting held on March 22, 2023.
+The consolidated financial statements of Howtech Technology Co., Ltd. and subsidiaries (referred to "the Group") were authorized for issuance by the Board of Directors on March 14, 2024.